kubeflow/website/content/docs/started/cloud/getting-started-icp.md

 Follow the [installation steps in IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/installing/install.html) to install IBM Cloud Private 3.1.0 or later with master, proxy, worker, and optional management and vulnerability advisory nodes in your cluster in standard or high availability configurations.

+Please note IBM Cloud Private 3.2.0 is a prerequisite for installing Kubeflow v0.7.

 The guide takes IBM Cloud Private 3.1.0 as example below.
 You can check the IBM Cloud Private after installation.

 ```bash